 Make sure you do not assume anything that is not given in the question.
 Also, being thorough with the formulae will do wonders.
-You can do this by creating a formulae sheet to memorizing them.
+You can do this by creating a formulae sheet to memorize them.

-GRE Quant: do’s and don’ts
+GRE quant | Do’s and don’ts

 By now, you must have gotten a slight idea about what not to do while preparing for the GRE Quantitative Section.
 In this section, we will cover what practices you should follow to be ahead in the game.